steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Plagiarism__Spam__and_Abuse">^</a>
 ## <span id="Where_do_I_report_a_post_or_comment_that_contains_plagiarism__spam__or_abuse">Where do I report a post or comment that contains plagiarism, spam, or abuse?</span>

-feel free to shot us a email.
+feel free to shot us a email : contact@steemit.com

 <a href="#Table_of_Contents_Plagiarism__Spam__and_Abuse">^</a>
 # Reputation